kawu/hhu-dl-materials-2020/modules/README.md

 ### Exercises

-**Exercise**: Implement FFN with a dynamic number of layers, whose shapes should be specified as argument of the initialization method.
+1. Implement FFN with a dynamic number of layers, whose shapes should be specified as argument of the initialization method.

-**Exercise**: Factorize Linear as a combination of two modules and implement it using composition.
+1. Factorize Linear as a combination of two modules and implement it using composition.

 ## Evaluation mode